 Before Traveling for Specialty Care

-Travel orders are not required, but you must fax a travel request in advance to your TRICARE Regional Office (TRO).
+You don't need travel orders, but you must fax a travel request and the following documentation to your TRICARE Regional Office before you travel.
 Email requests are not accepted.
-Include the following documentation with your request:

 - Copy of your CRSC determination letter identifying the combat-related disabilities

 - Referral for specialty care to treat the specified combat-related disability

 - Statement (may be included in the referral) from the referring provider indicating that an non-medical attendant is needed, if applicable

 - Completed electronic funds transfer (EFT) authorization form for yourself and your NMA; form must be accompanied by a voided/canceled check or a copy of your savings account statement

 Your TRICARE Regional Office reviews your travel request and assists in finding a specialty provider or confirms that the requested specialist is a TRICARE-authorized provider outside the 100-mile radius.
 If you don't submit your travel request in advance, your travel expenses might not be reimbursed.